-- Solid-state storage.
+- Solid state storage.
 For performance-sensitive workloads that also have high availability requirements, it is clear that the storage medium of choice is solid state.
 All-flash arrays (AFAs) enable much denser storage workload consolidation, better ability to meet burst I/O requirements without any storage tuning, higher reliability, the use of very cost-effective storage efficiency technologies, lower energy and floor space consumption, and more efficient use of compute infrastructure (both general purpose and accelerated) and, in general, drive an undeniably lower total cost of ownership (TCO) relative to storage platforms built around spinning disk technologies.
 When these arrays support NVMe technology, they can offer even higher efficiencies than AFAs based around SCSI technology (and certainly higher than spinning disk technologies).
 For certain key workloads, including the more real-time applications, this type of performance from persistent storage can drive real business value and competitive differentiation. - Scale-out architectures.
 Scale-out designs offer the ability to easily scale performance and capacity in a nondisruptive manner to accommodate business growth.
 But the distributed storage operating system used in these types of environments can also enable a nondisruptive, multigenerational technology upgrade path.
 Nodes supporting newer technologies can be added to a storage cluster, workloads can be migrated using data mobility tools, and older, less efficient components and nodes can be retired all without impacting application services or data availability.
 While scale-out architectures make day-to-day operational management easier for IT managers, they also mean that application specialists can significantly expand their capacity consumption, obtain access to newer software features (in upgrades), and easily leverage newer technologies without having to incur any downtime. - Granular, multitenant management.
 With the increased infrastructure density of today's storage systems, enterprises are more densely consolidating workloads than ever before.
 Dense workload consolidation results in increased administrative productivity and lower infrastructure costs but requires that systems offer the performance, availability, and ability to apply data services on an application-by-application basis to ensure that they can effectively meet a range of workload requirements.
 Availability is a particular concern because fault domain sizes (and the associated "blast radius") increase as infrastructure density increases.
 And the ability to dial the level of availability in at the application level lets administrators configure storage infrastructure more cost effectively to handle a range of workloads with different requirements. - Hybrid multicloud capabilities.
-More than 80% of enterprises are already managing a hybrid cloud infrastructure, and hybrid multicloud is the way IT infrastructure will be built going forward.
+More than 80% of enterprises are already managing a hybrid cloud infrastructure, and 72% of enterprises expect that multicloud is the way IT infrastructure will be built going forward, according to IDC's Workload-Driven Deployment Strategies Drive Hybrid and Multicloud Digital Infrastructure Architectures in 2023 (IDC #US50614623, July 2023).
 As enterprises blend on- and off-premises infrastructure, they need an IT management strategy that provides a unified control plane with visibility across all deployment models and locations.
 Software-defined infrastructure with APIs that support key automation platforms like Ansible and Kubernetes will make it easier to execute on hybrid cloud strategies.